-Until civil service reforms, all Custom House employees were political appointees.
+Until Hayes and his civil service reform, all Custom House employees were political appointees.
 The President appointed the four principal officers: Collector of Customs, Naval Officer, Surveyor of Customs, and Appraiser of Customs.

 Hayes attempted to establish a merit-based system of appointments, while Senator Roscoe Conkling wished to retain the spoils system, under which he controlled the patronage there.
 One Collector of Customs, Chester A. Arthur (1871-1878), later became President of the United States.
 Arthur was said to have made several times more income as a collector than he did as a lawyer, about $50,000 a year in his first three years in office.

 Led by U.S. Senator Roscoe Conkling aka “Lord Roscoe”, Stalwarts were sometimes called Conklingites.
 Other notable Stalwarts include Chester A. Arthur and Thomas C. Platt.
-They were the “traditional” Republicans who opposed Rutherford B. Hayes’ civil service reform.
+They were the “traditional” Republicans who opposed civil service reform and Hayes.

 Rutherford B. Hayes